pommelstrike/pmlstk_DDS_Tool/README.md

     - `MSKcloth_B.tga`

 - **User Interface Integration:**
-  - A popover button appears in the 3D View Header next to the transform orientations section.
+  - A poopover button appears in the 3D View Header next to the transform orientations section.
   - A dedicated sidebar panel in the 3D View (N-panel) provides similar functionality.
   - Includes a system console toggle.